 Type I hiatal hernia or sliding hiatal hernia.
 (Oelschlager B, Eubanks T, Pellegrini C. SabistonTextbook of Surgery, 18th ed, Chapter 42.)

 Type II hiatal hernias are considered true paraesophageal hernias and result from cephalad displacement of the fundus of the stomach into the mediastinum.
 The GEJ itself remains in its normal intra-abdominal location (Fig. 14-2).
 Dysphagia is a common symptom associated with a type II hiatal hernia, usually due to compression of the esophagus by the stomach.
 These types of hernia are also referred to as “rolling” hernias.
 Herniated portions of the stomach are typically found in the posterior mediastinum.
-These are the least common ...
+These are the least common type of ...